P.F. Chang’s Mongolian Beef Copycat Recipe

 1 pound flank steak 1/4 cup cornstarch 1 1/2 cups vegetable oil 2 green onions (chopped) 3 cups cooked rice

 Heat vegetable oil in a medium saucepan over medium/low heat.
 Don't get the oil too hot.
 Add ginger and garlic to the pan then quickly add the soy sauce and water before the garlic scorches.
 Dissolve the brown sugar in the sauce, then increase the heat to medium and boil the sauce for 2-3 minutes or until the sauce thickens.
 Remove from heat.

-Slice the flank steak against the grain into 1/4″ thick bite-size slices.
+Slice the flank steak against the grain into 1/4" thick bite-size slices.
 Tilt the blade of your knife at about a forty five degree angle to the top of the steak so that you get wider cuts.
 Dip the steak pieces into the cornstarch to apply a very thin dusting to both sides of each piece of beef.
-Let the beef sit for about 10 minutes so that the cornstarch sticks.
-As the beef sits, heat up one cup of oil in a wok (you may also use a skillet for this step as long as the beef will be mostly covered with oil).
-Heat the oil over medium heat until it’s nice and hot, but not smoking.
+Let beef sit for about 10 minutes so that the cornstarch sticks.
+As the beef sits, heat up 1 1/2 cups of oil in a skillet.
+Heat the oil over medium heat until it's nice and hot, but not smoking.
 Add the beef to the oil and sauté until brown.
-Stir the meat around a little so that it cooks evenly.
-After a couple minutes, use a large slotted spoon to take the meat out and onto paper towels.
+Stir around a little so that it cooks evenly.
+After a couple minutes, use a large slotted spoon to take meat out and place on paper towels.
 Dab excess oil off meat with a paper towel and add to medium saucepan with the sauce in it.
 Put the pan back on the oven over medium/low heat.
 Add chopped green onions and let sauce simmer until warm.
 Serve over rice.